Painkillers are drugs administered to patients to relieve them of pains by dousing a current pain signal sent to the central nervous system.

-If you have more body fats and tissues, the chances are higher that your body will more readily retain substances with a relatively lower metabolic rate (when compared to the faster metabolic rate of someone with less weight).
+If one has more body fats and tissues, the chances that their body will more readily retain substances with a relatively lower metabolic rate (when compared to the faster metabolic rate of someone with less weight) are higher.

-Also, most painkillers, especially the opiate family, have a lot to do with your kidney and your liver.
-Thus, if the duo is not working well, painkillers, in most instances, may spend more time in your body.
+Also, most painkillers, especially from the opiate family, have a lot to do with kidney and liver.
+Thus, if the duo is not working well, painkillers, in most instances, may spend more time in the body.
 Lastly, the dosage is equally important.
-Paracetamol and opioids are reasonably sensitive to the quantity you ingest, as their activity time or peak time is closely related to the amount you took in.
+Paracetamol and opioids are reasonably sensitive to the quantity patient ingests, as their activity time or the peak time is closely related to the amount they took in.

-How Long Do Painkillers Stay in your System?
+How Long Do Painkillers Stay in The System?

 How the Human Body Metabolizes Painkillers?

 About paracetamol, much has not been done really to unveil its detailed metabolic path.
-But from what has been scientifically established so far, Paracetamol is believed to metabolize by mean of obstructing the COX enzymes that are in the human brain as well as that of your spinal cord.
+But from what has been scientifically established so far, paracetamol is believed to metabolize by mean of obstructing the COX enzymes that are in the human brain as well as that of the spinal cord.
 This shouldn’t take more than 5 hours.

-Opioids on the other hand work by bundling up with targeted opioid receptors in your central nervous system reducing the amount of reaction you exhibit to pains eventually increasing your tolerance.
+Opioids, on the other hand, work by bundling up with targeted opioid receptors in the central nervous system, reducing the number of reactions users exhibit to pains eventually increasing the tolerance.
 Opioids metabolize to a half-life in about 6-8 hours.

 How Long Can Painkiller Effects Last?

 Opioids do take 3 hours to 5 hours to peak and manifest maximum effects.
-This as well depends on how regularly you have been taking the drug.
-If you have been taking painkillers consistently, expect a slowdown in the rate at which they leave your body.
-They could accumulate in some parts of your body, taking more time for their effects to eliminate from your body.
+This as well depends on how regularly one has been taking the drug.
+If the individual has been taking painkillers consistently, expect a slowdown in the rate at which they leave the body.
+They could accumulate in some parts of the body, taking more time for their effects to eliminate from the body.